MRRRead/no-dig/docs/specification.md

 > **Note:** All development tasks, bugs, and feature requests are tracked in [GitHub Issues](https://github.com/MRRRead/no-dig/issues).
 For pre-defined issues by phase, see [[roadmap/github-issues]].

+## Refactoring and Clean Code Maintenance

+NO-DIG follows a strict Clean Code and refactoring discipline:

+- All modules are regularly reviewed for SOLID, DRY, and SRP compliance.
+- Plugin interfaces are strictly typed and error handling is robust (errors are logged in all plugin hooks).
+- Adapter functions are fully typed and include JSDoc for maintainability.
+- Negative and snapshot tests are planned for all output-generating modules.
+- This section is updated as part of every major refactor or code review.

 ## Conclusion

 NO-DIG provides a comprehensive solution for transforming Obsidian vaults into professional, SEO-optimized business websites.
 With its focus on search engine optimization, performance, and business features, NO-DIG fills a gap in the static site generator ecosystem for business-focused websites that leverage the power of Obsidian for content management.